 Whichever method of software reselling you choose, many of the factors that make you competitive will stay the same.

 As a reseller, the most important part of your job is to sell the product.
 This means you should be skilled at sales and marketing.

 The specific skills you need will vary.
 If you’re selling consumer software, which is typically low price, you’ll have to sell at large volumes to make a worthwhile profit.
-In order to be successful you’ll need to be able to promote the product to a wide audience.
+In order to be successful, you’ll need to be able to market the product to a wide audience.

 On the other hand, if you’re reselling high-ticket enterprise software you’ll need to be skilled at managing longer sales cycles.
 While you’re likely to sell far fewer units than consumer software resellers, the high value of enterprise software means it can still be lucrative.

 Have an Existing Audience (or Be Able to Build One)

 When reselling software, it can help if you have an existing audience or group of potential clients you can sell to.

 For example, if you have a blog with a broad readership you may find success with affiliate marketing.
 On the other hand, someone with many small business contacts may find success rebranding B2B or SaaS software.

 The key is to choose a product that will appeal to the people you can reach.